-I noticed the gate for our flight was almost at the end of the wing and as I was running towards, I saw an airline staff walking, shouting “final call“.
+I noticed the gate for our flight was almost at the end of the terminal wing and as I was running towards, I saw an airline staff walking, shouting “final call” to Cambodia.
 That made my heart to skip a beat and made my legs to run even faster.
-Knowing the whole team behind me, also late to the gate, I was hoping to get the airline staff to delay the departure.
+Knowing the whole team behind me, also being late to the gate, I was hoping to get the airline staff to delay the departure.

-Just as I arrived at the gate, I noticed all the other passengers still at the gate waiting for the announcement to board the plane and there were others still behind me.
+Just as I arrived at the gate, I noticed all the other passengers still at the gate waiting for the announcement to board the plane and there were other passengers still behind me.
 The flight had been delayed but I was pretty sure it was due to us.
-The rest of the team managed to reach the gate in time and soon after the announcement to board the plane was done.
+The rest of the team managed to reach the gate in time and soon after the announcement to board the plane was made.

 Health Declaration Queue

-One of the first things we had to do when we landed in Cambodia was to fill up the Health Declaration form which mostly asks questions related to COVID19.
+One of the first things we had to do after we had landed in Cambodia was to fill up the Health Declaration form which mostly asks questions related to COVID19.
 One Cambodian official was busy giving away the declaration form but he is unable to explain anything in English.
-His replies were all in Khmer which non of the foreigners could understand.
+His replies were all in Khmer which none of the foreigners could understand.

-And there was a long line for the passengers without any social distancing whatsoever to pass the said form to some officials at the front.
-Not knowing what to do next, we just joined the locals to queue up and inch forward to the front.
-A few officials were at the front and they would then check the form, COVID19 test results & the health insurance before handing over a yellow confirmation slip and asked us to move forward to the next stage.
+And there was a long queue for the passengers without any social distancing whatsoever to pass the said form to some officials at the front.
+Not knowing what to do next, we just joined the locals to queue up and inched forward to the front.
+There were few officials were at the front and they would then check the form, COVID19 test results & the health insurance before handing over a yellow confirmation slip and asked us to move forward to the next stage.

 Problem with COVID19 Deposit